-Louise McKinlay, Leader of the Council 26 September 2017
+Louise McKinlay Leader of the Council dd mm 2017

-Philip Ruck, Chief Executive 26 September 2017
+Philip Ruck Chief Executive dd mm 2017

-Accounting The period of time covered by the accounts, normally a period of twelve months period starting on 1 st April and ending on 31 st March the following year.
+Accounting period The period of time covered by the accounts, normally a period of twelve months starting on 1st April and ending on 31st March the following year.
 The end of the accounting period is the balance sheet date.
-Accounting Those principles, conventions, rules and practices applied by the Council that policies specify how the effects of transactions and other events are to be reflected in the • financial statements through: recognising selecting measurement bases for and presenting assets, liabilities, gains, losses and changes to reserves.
-Accrual A sum included in the accounts to cover income or expenditure attributable to an / teer dar accounting period for goods received or works done, for which payment has not been received or made by the end of that accounting period.
+Accounting policies Those principles, conventions, rules and practices applied by the Council that specify how the effects of transactions and other events are to be reflected in the financial statements through: recognising selecting measurement bases for and presenting assets, liabilities, gains, losses and changes to reserves.
+Accrual A sum included in the accounts to cover income or expenditure attributable to an accounting period for goods received or works done, for which payment has not been received or made by the end of that accounting period.
 In other words, income and expenditure are recognised when they are earned or incurred, not when money is received or paid.
-Actuary A suitably qualified independent consultant employed to advise Essex councils on Actually the financial position of the Pension Fund.
-Actuarial gains Actuarial gains or losses for defined benefit pension schemes arise because events and losses have not coincided with the actuarial assumptions made, or the actuarial and iosses assumptions have changed.
-Agency Agreement that the Council can undertake services on behalf of other authorities Agency or the Government in its area.
-Appropriation The transfer of resources between the revenue or capital accounts and reserves Арргорпацоп held by the Council.
+Actuary A suitably qualified independent consultant employed to advise Essex councils on the financial position of the Pension Fund.
+Actuarial gains and losses Actuarial gains or losses for defined benefit pension schemes arise because events have not coincided with the actuarial assumptions made, or the actuarial assumptions have changed.
+Agency Agreement that the Council can undertake services on behalf of other authorities or the Government in its area.
+Appropriation The transfer of resources between the revenue or capital accounts and reserves held by the Council.
 Asset An item having value measurable in monetary terms.
-Assets can either be defined Asset as non-current or current.
+Assets can either be defined as non-current or current.
 A non-current asset has use and value for more than one year whereas a current asset (e.g. stocks or short term debtors) can more readily be converted into cash.
-Audit An independent examination of an organisation's activities, either by an internal Addit audit section or equivalent or the organisation's external auditor.
+Audit An independent examination of an organisation's activities, either by an internal audit section or equivalent or the organisation's external auditor.
 Balance Sheet This is a summary of the financial position of the Council.
-It shows the long-term balance Sheet and current assets and liabilities of the Council and its reserves.
-Billing Authority This is the Council as the body responsible for billing and collecting the Council Tax billing Authority from all residential properties within the borough on behalf of itself, Essex County Council, Essex Fire Authority, Essex Police Authority and Parish Councils.
-The Council is also responsible for the billing and collection of National Non-Domestic Rates (NNDR or Business Rates) from commercial properties in the borough.
-Budget A budget is a financial statement that expresses the Council's service delivery plans and capital programmes in monetary terms. , , , , , , , , , , , , , , , , , , , ,
+It shows the long-term and current assets and liabilities of the Council and its reserves.
+Billing Authority This is the Council as the body responsible for billing and collecting the Council Tax from all residential properties within the borough on behalf of itself, Essex County Council, Essex Fire Authority, Essex Police Authority and Parish Councils.
+The Council is also responsible for the billing and collection of National Non-Domestic Rates (NDR or Business Rates) from commercial properties in the borough.
+Budget A budget is a financial statement that expresses the Council's service delivery plans and capital programmes in monetary terms.